Dagothig/diroummerlaus/RULES.md

 ## Card categories

 The cards are divided into different categories that are recognizable by their background color.
-You can obtain a card's description in two ways: by placing your cursor over the card or clicking on it.
-The latter will also make the description appear in the newswire (text zone that describes the game action).

 ### Attack Damage (AD) - orange
 These cards reduce the Hit Points of an opponent and may even cause his instant removal in some cases.